Statement of Purpose

 Claiming Credit

-You must complete the evaluation and claim CME credit within 30 days after completion of the activity.
-No credit can be issued after 30 days.
+You must complete the evaluation and claim CME credit within 6 months after completion of the activity.

 Commercial Support